Providing for your loved ones during your lifetime

 - If you wish to gift an asset that is hard to value, you will have to obtain an appraisal of that asset and file the appraisal with a gift tax return.
 There is often a cost associated with obtaining an appraisal.
 Gifts of cash and marketable securities generally do not require an appraisal.

-It is important to work with your tax advisor, as well as with your legal counsel, when making your gifts to ensure that these general concepts of gifting apply to your plan.
+It is important to work with your tax advisor, as well as with your tax and legal counsel, when making your gifts to ensure that these general concepts of gifting apply to your plan.